 The Fund will concentrate its investments (i.e., invest more than 25% of its total assets) in a particular industry or group of industries to approximately the same extent that the Index concentrates in an industry or group of industries.
-As of August 2, 2021, the Index was concentrated in the software industry.
+As of August 1, 2024, the Index was concentrated in the Software Industry.
 In addition, in replicating the Index, the Fund may from time to time invest a significant portion of its assets in the securities of companies in one or more sectors.
-As of August 2, 2021, the Index had a significant amount of investment exposure in the information technology sector.
+As of August 1, 2024, the Index had a significant amount of investment exposure in the Technology Sector.